 A: Many Community Associations have established Rules and Regulations that have been adopted by the Board of Directors.
 The Rules and Regulations are established to provide direction to the property owners in regard to parking, pets, pool use, etc. Community Associations may also have specific guidelines set up for Architectural Improvements.
 Architectural Improvements include, but are not limited to: patio covers, decks, landscaping, and exterior color changes.
 These rules are set up to maintain the aesthetic value and integrity of your Community and to protect the market value of your investment.
 Violations of these rules may result in action by the Board of Directors, which can include fines assessed to the property owners.
 In addition, exterior improvements or changes that are completed without prior approval by the Board of Directors or Architectural Committee, may require the property owner to remove or correct the alteration and/or be fined for the violations.

-A: All violations must be submitted to Hammersmith Management in writing.
-You can submit the violation via mail, fax or through Hammersmith Management’s website at www.eHammersmith.com.
-Once you are on the Hammersmith Management website, select the “Homeowners” tab, and then choose “Report a Violation” on the drop down menu.
-Please note that you will be required to enter in your name and address but your personal information will not be released to the Homeowner who you are reporting the violation on.
+A: All violations must be submitted to Hammersmith® in writing.
+You can submit the violation via mail, email, or through your Homeowner Portal.
+After you login to the Portal, click the “Submit A New Request” button, and then choose “General Request,” and select “Report A Violation” on the drop down menu.
+Please note that you will be required to identify your name and address but your personal information will not be released to the Homeowner who you are reporting the violation on.

-A: Board meetings are open to all residents of an association.
-Notice of the time and place of any regular Board meetings will be noted in the community newsletter, or accessed online through your Community’s website on the “Calendar” page or you can call Hammersmith Management at 303.980.0700.
+A: Board meetings are open to all residents of an Association.
+Notice of the time and place of any regular Board meetings will be noted in the Community Calendar or you can call Hammersmith® at 719.389.0700.

 A: If you would like to become more involved in your Community and want to volunteer on a Committee, you can log onto your Community Association’s website to find out about the different Committees your Community has organized.
 Once you have logged into your Association’s website, just click on the “Contacts” tab and select “Board and Committees” on the drop down menu.
 Please contact the Committee Chair to find out more information regarding volunteer opportunities.